okta/okta-auth-js/docs/migrate-from-authn-to-idx.md

 ## Introduction to IDX

-The IDX API is designed to enable login experiences, like the Okta [SignIn Widget](#https://github.com/okta/okta-signin-widget).
-IDX is a brand new protocol and behaves differently than the traditional `authn` API.
+The IDX API is designed to enable dynamic login experiences, like the Okta [SignIn Widget](#https://github.com/okta/okta-signin-widget).
+IDX is a brand new protocol and enables more authentication flows than the traditional `authn` API.
 IDX pairs very well with dynamic-rendered or templated UI frameworks like React, Angular or even JSPs.
 Each IDX response describes a form, prompting the user for the inputs needed to proceed to the next step in the authentication flow.
 For example:

 ```javascript
 const { nextStep } = await idx.start();